 In 2011, the `Dogs maintained their aggressive approach and continued to make significant strides resulting in just the second five-set thriller in program history against national powerhouse and No. 3 Hawai'i in the WAC Tournament Semifinals.
 Three Bulldogs earned All-WAC honors as Brianna Clarke garnered her fourth all-conference nod as a member of the first team, Korrin Wild made the second team and Maci Murdock was named to the All-WAC Freshman Team.
 The team also showed its moxie early after losing All-WAC outside hitter Marissa Brand to a season-ending injury just 11 matches into the year.
 However, Netherby-Sewell focused on building the resolve and tenacity of the squad in shifting the rotation for an impressive postseason run.

 In 2010, Fresno State delivered a late surge that catapulted the Bulldogs into a tie for sixth place in WAC regular season play.
-Brianna Clarke and Marissa Brand earned All-WAC honors Second-Team, and Cecilia Agraz became the 40-plus year program's first CoSIDA Academic All-District honoree.
-Brand also was honored as a WAC Student-Athlete of the Week.
+Brianna Clarke and Marissa Brand earned second-team All-WAC honors, and Cecilia Agraz became the program's first CoSIDA Academic All-District honoree in its 40-plus year history.

 In her second year at Fresno State, Netherby-Sewell led the Bulldogs and her first complete recruiting class to a remarkable turnaround in 2009 that ended in the WAC semifinals after a fourth-place conference finish.